Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-While we are lucky that some diseases no longer exist in the U.S., like the 2019 measles outbreak shows, they are often only a plane ride away.
-For example, polio also still affects some children in certain Middle-Eastern, African, and Pacific Island countries.
-People who are infected can spread the disease for weeks; both before and after warnings appear.
+While we are lucky that some diseases no longer exist in the U.S., they are often only a plane ride away.
+For example, polio still affects some children in certain Middle-Eastern, African, and Pacific Island countries.
+People who are infected can spread the disease for weeks – before and after symptoms appear.

-These and other examples highlight why the CDC says “we could soon find ourselves battling epidemics of diseases we thought we had conquered decades ago.”
+These examples highlight why the CDC says “we could soon find ourselves battling epidemics of diseases we thought we had conquered decades ago.”

-If you have concerns or questions, talk to your doctor or your child’s doctor.
-She or he can point you to the facts.
+If you have concerns or questions about vaccines, talk to your doctor or your child’s doctor.
 That way, you can make the best decision for the health of your family and your community.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.